USACE-Cloud-Compute/seed-generator-plugin/internal/actions/block-event-seed-generation-action.md

 The Block Event Seed Generation Action is responsible for generating deterministic random seeds for event processing based on block data and initial seed values.
 This action ensures reproducible results by using block information and provided seed values to compute new seeds for event execution.

 ## Implementation Details
-This action implements the `cc.ActionRunner` interface and is registered under the name "block-event-seed-generation".
+This action implements the `cc.ActionRunner` interface and is registered under the name `block-event-seed-generation`.
 It reads block data from an input data source, processes this data along with provided seed values, and outputs computed seeds to a designated output data source.

 ## Process Flow
-1. Initialize the action with registered name
+1. Initialize the action
 2. Extract required attributes (initial_event_seed, initial_realization_seed, plugins)
-3. Read block data from input data source named "blockfile"
+3. Read and parse block data from input data source named "blockfile"
-4. Parse block data into structured format
 5. Compute seeds using the BlockModel.Compute method
 6. Marshal computed results to JSON
 7. Write results to output data source named "seeds"